xmarcosx/edfi-via-kubernetes/README.md

 gcloud compute addresses create edfi --global;

 # DEV TODO configure the dns records for your domain to point to external ip address
+# @ A record to external ip
+# www A record to external ip
+# admin A record to external ip

 # create gke autopilot cluster
 gcloud container clusters create-auto my-cluster;